DAF201/Crank-Development-Guide-Book/README.md

 3. modbus_rquest and modbus_post

-Request means get in most of the case...
+Request means get in most of the cases...

-Before sending, make sure you have your channel read somewhere:
+Before sending, make sure you have your channel ready somewhere:

 ```lua
 gBackendChannel = "Your_Outgoing_Channel_name"